-Recently Issued Accounting Standards - In September 2007, the Financial Accounting Standards Board ("FASB") ratified Emerging Issues Task Force ("EITF") Issue No. 07-3, Accounting for Advance Payments for Goods or Services to Be Used in Future Research and Development Activities ("EITF 07-3").
+In June 2007, the FASB ratified EITF 07-3, Accounting for Advance Payments for Goods or Services to Be Used in Future Research and Development Activities.
 EITF 07-3 requires that nonrefundable advance payments for future research and development activities be deferred and capitalized.
-EITF 07-3 is effective as of the beginning of an entity's first fiscal year that begins after December 15, 2007.
-The Company is assessing the impact of EITF 07-3 and has not determined whether it will have a material impact on its results of operations or financial position.
+EITF 07-3 is effective as of the beginning of an entity's first fiscal year that begins after December 15, 2007 and is to be applied prospectively for contracts entered into on or after the effective date.
+The Company adopted EITF 07-3 as of January 1, 2008 and it did not have a material impact on its results of operations, financial position or cash flows.

 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits entities to choose to measure many financial instruments and certain other items at fair value.
 SFAS No. 159 also includes an amendment to SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities which applies to all entities with available-for-sale and trading securities.
 This Statement is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
-The Company is assessing the impact of SFAS No. 159 and has not determined whether it will have a material impact on its results of operations or financial position.
+The Company has elected not to adopt the fair value option as allowed under this Statement.